Rebel terrorists, aided by

 - Overshadowed by Awesome: The TIE Advanced, which was introduced as the most powerful Imperial starfighter, being the first TIE starfighter with shields and hyperdrive.
 But not long after its introduction, it gets outmatched by the TIE Defender and the Missile Boat.

-- This even extends into the Star Wars Expanded Universe; the Defender occasionally pops up but the Advanced hardly ever appears and is only mentioned in visual encyclopedias.
+- This even extends into Star Wars Legends; the Defender occasionally pops up but the Advanced hardly ever appears and is only mentioned in visual encyclopedias.

 - Pass Through the Rings: Surprisingly fun training missions.
 Some people have spent hours running through the training course as a sort of odd racing (against the clock) game.